NikolaJyun/matchzy-auto-tournament/docs/development/contributing.md

     ```

     This script will:
-    - Build the Docker image from source (no SQLite rebuild needed - uses PostgreSQL)
+    - Build the Docker image from source
-    - Start the container with docker-compose.local.yml
+    - Start the container with docker-compose.local.yml (includes PostgreSQL service)
     - Verify all services are running (PostgreSQL, Caddy, Node backend)
     - Test health endpoints, frontend, and API
     - Clean up automatically

-    **Note:** The local build compose file uses PostgreSQL (faster builds, no native module rebuilds).
-For local development outside Docker, SQLite is still recommended.
+    **Note:** PostgreSQL is required for all setups.
+The Docker Compose file includes a PostgreSQL service.

     **Manual Testing:**